OpenBB-finance/OpenBB/website/content/sdk/reference/stocks/fa/historical_5.md

 ---
 title: historical_5
-description: Find how to get a 5 year monthly historical performance for a given ticker with dividends filtered using OpenBB's Python library.
+description: "Find how to get a 5 year monthly historical performance for a given ticker" with dividends filtered using OpenBB's Python library.
 By analyzing ticker symbols with this method, get a detailed data analysis.
 keywords: